 Now that you’ve determined that you should be getting an inverter generator, you might be wondering about what sort of features you should be looking for.
 Here are seven things that you should take a look at and how they can impact what sort of generator you should be getting.

-• Where Will You Use the Generator?
+• Where Will You Use It?

-- Around the House – A generator for around the house is a great way to provide power for those times when you need extra juice.
+- Around the house – A generator for around the house is a great way to provide power for those times when you need extra juice.
 Whether it’s a party that’s not near any power outlets, or running an extra few fans or heaters for something special, an inverter generator will provide what power you need and cycle up or down to meet that need.

-- RVs and cabins – RVs traditionally run on a propane fueled generator, but if it has been a while since your last fill up or you don’t want to use it, an inverter generator can plug directly in and serve as your power source.
+- RVs and cabins – RVs traditionally run on a propane fueled generator, but if it has been a while since your last fill up or you don’t want to use it, a portable inverter generator can plug directly in and serve as your power source.
 With just a couple of gallons of gas, you can provide all the power you and your loved ones will need.

-- Camping – A small inverter generator can be the difference between camping and roughing it.
+- Camping – A small portable inverter generator can be the difference between camping and roughing it.
 Having a generator to power a small refrigerator or to fuel a couple of lights can help.
-A small 1500 watt generator can make a camping trip extra special with a movie under the stars.
+A small 1500 watt portable generator can make a camping trip extra special with a movie under the stars.

 • Fuel Type